Statement on effective governance

 Our Chair of Governors is Warwick Firmin.
 With an honours degree in biochemistry and a masters degree in education, Warwick worked in Kirklees 11-16 High Schools for 31 years, firstly as a science teacher followed by 15 years as a senior leader, including 10 years as a head teacher.
 He then worked for over 10 years (until recent retirement) as a senior education officer for Kirklees Council, with particular focus on strategic planning (including BSF), resourcing, governance and admissions.
 Warwick is committed to providing the most disadvantaged and vulnerable young people with the equality of opportunities to achieve their potential.
 He worked in schools in some of the most challenging circumstances and, as an officer, worked to ensure that all expertise and resources were focused on closing the achievement gap.
 Warwick has been a school governor for over 20 years.
 Warwick can be contacted via the Clerk to Governors at the school.

-Our Vice-Chair of Governors is Jan Jones.
+Jan Jones is one of our parent governors.
 Jan did her degree in Communications at Loughborough University, where she graduated with First Class Honours in 1996.
 She then went on to do a Post Graduate Diploma in Careers Guidance at Nottingham Trent University.
 Working as a Careers Adviser for over 17 years, Jan has been passionate about equality and raising the aspirations of young people.
-She is also a Clerk to Corporation at a Sixth Form College where she manages a group of governors, to ensure they have the knowledge and resources to work effectively with the College. an has volunteered as a governor for over 15 years, and is currently a governor at a High School in Huddersfield as well as Joseph Norton.
+She is also a Clerk to Corporation at a Sixth Form College where she manages a group of governors, to ensure they have the knowledge and resources to work effectively with the College.
+Jan has volunteered as a governor for over 15 years, and is currently a governor at a High School in Huddersfield as well as Joseph Norton.
 Jan is highly enthusiastic about the role of governor, and having advocated on behalf on vulnerable and disadvantaged young people for many years, including as a Childline Counsellor, she is keen that children receive the best possible experience in education, and achieve their full potential.
 As a Parent Governor, Jan is committed to contributing to the work of the school, its students and the local community.

 The governors register of business interests can be found here.